Architecting for Change Part IV: How Accidental Complexity Gets Into a System

 Good boundaries do not remove complexity.
 They put it where it belongs.
 They allow teams to own a coherent part of the domain, make decisions locally, and integrate with others through explicit relationships rather than accidental dependencies.

 That is why domain boundaries matter.
 A bounded context is not just a technical partition.
 It is a boundary around a model, a language, a set of business rules, and the team that can evolve them with confidence.
-When those boundaries are weak, the model leaks.
-Teams begin sharing data structures, databases, assumptions, knowledge and implementation details.
-The system may still be distributed physically, but it becomes tangled logically.

 The result is familiar.
 A change in one place unexpectedly affects another.
 Teams need to coordinate on things that should have been local.
-Integration becomes less about clear contracts and more about excessive coordination... and hope.
+Integration becomes less about clear contracts and more about excessive coordination and hope.

 Accidental complexity also grows when cognitive load rises too far.

 Every service has an upper bound of what the team can comfortably own.
 That upper bound is not just technical.
 It is organisational too.
-It is the point at which the owning team can no longer hold enough of the service, its dependencies, its failure modes, and its change surface in its head to evolve it comfortably.
+It is the point at which the team can no longer hold enough of the service, its dependencies, its failure modes, and its change surface in its head to evolve it comfortably.

 When technical boundaries do not align with team boundaries, complexity gets pushed into coordination, hand-offs, ambiguity, and delay.
 This is not just poor ownership.
 It is Conway’s Law being ignored.

 The organisation will shape the architecture whether we acknowledge it or not.
 You do not get to opt out of that.
 If communication patterns, ownership boundaries, and team structures cut across the design, the software will reflect it.
-What looked like a clean technical boundary on a diagram becomes an awkward social boundary in practice.

 That is why ignoring Conway’s Law is so costly.
 The problem is not simply that people need to talk more.
 It is that the architecture starts working against the way the organisation actually communicates and operates.
-Interactions that looked straightforward on paper become harder in reality because the teams involved are not close enough, aligned enough, or empowered enough to keep those interactions simple.

-Sometimes the effect is even more explicit.
+It also shows up in less obvious ways.
 Organisational politics, personal friction, or local management incentives can lead to “Separate Ways” integrations, not because that is the best design choice, but because the people involved do not want to collaborate.
-The architecture then records the social reality of the organisation, whether intentionally or not.

-The architecture then stops being something the organisation can work with and becomes something it has to fight.
+Each decision may make sense from where a team is standing.
+Together, they create more accidental complexity.
+The architecture stops being something the organisation can work with and becomes something it has to fight.

 This is often worse in organisations driven by short-term delivery structures, whether that takes the form of feature-throughput pressure or project-based work.
-It is not just that shared capabilities, foundational services, and cross-cutting concerns suffer.
-The whole system does.

 The reason is simple.
 Teams are often incentivised to complete the work in front of them, not to live with the long-term consequences of the decisions made to deliver it.
-In project-based organisations, that problem is often sharper still, because the team itself may be temporary.
+In project-based organisations, that problem is often sharper still because the team itself may be temporary.
 The project ends, people move on, and the system is left carrying the cost.

 In theory, this looks like flexibility and speed.
 In practice, it often means distributed coupling, blurred ownership, and architectural drift.
-The dependencies have not gone away.
-They have just been spread across the system and hidden inside coordination, rework, and rising cognitive load.

 That is why short-term delivery models can be such effective generators of accidental complexity.
 They do not just neglect the shared and cross-cutting parts.
 They push short-term incentives into the design of the whole system.